Table of Contents

 Tracking what’s genuinely going on in any growing industry can be challenging.

-And as you’ll see, digital PR is building interest fast.
+And as you’ll see, digital PR is still gaining interest fast in 2026.

-Over the past year, BuzzStream has compiled statistics from our research on the digital PR industry.
+Over the past few years, BuzzStream has compiled statistics from our research on the digital PR industry.

 Like our link building statistics, these should guide your strategies or research.

-Combining data from our State of Digital PR Report, Muck Rack, Cision, and Google Trends, the following digital PR statistics tell the story of PR in 2025 and beyond.
+Combining data from our annual State of Digital PR Report, annual reports from Muck Rack and Cision, and a bit of Google Trends, the following digital PR statistics tell the story of PR in 2026 and beyond.

 Digital PR Growth

-1. There has been a 34% increase in the search term “digital PR” since 2020 worldwide.
+1. Interest in the search term “digital PR” has increased almost 80 percentage points since 2021.
 (Google Trends)

 The industry blew up sometime during the Pandemic when Google’s John Mueller tweeted: